sir27/sir27.github.io/students.md

 #### Prospective PhD student

-I am looking for PhD students to start in fall 2024 or later.
+I am looking for PhD students to start in spring 2025 or later.
 Please send me an email with your CV/resume, an unofficial academic transcript, and an explanation of your interest in research (see the "Advice for getting in touch" section below).

 You will also need to [submit an application to the university](https://www.uml.edu/sciences/computer-science/programs/doctorate.aspx) and mention my name in your application.
 In your statement, discuss your specific research interests (remember: it’s a starting point, not a promise!) and describe why you want to pursue a PhD.
 Feel free to reach out to me at any point during your application process.